10 Things you might Wonder about when Visiting Cambodia for the First Time

 Cambodians have a special architecture for their houses.
 They’re made of wood and stand on stilts.
 If you’re in Kampot in the countryside you’ll pass those houses all along the highway.
-It reminded us of Western movies.
+They reminded us of Western movies.
 Placed in the midst of barren wasteland adds to this special atmosphere.

 8. Cambodian sugar cane presses

 Sugar cane is a popular drink found everywhere.
-The sugar cane is squeezed by a barrel installed on a special machine.
+The sugar cane is squeezed through a barrel installed on a special machine.
 If you see something that looks like a bamboo stick pushed through a barrel, it’s most likely sugar cane.

 9. Cambodian People’s Party signs

 The Cambodian People’s Party is the ruling party since the fall of the Khmer Rouge regime.
 The government is said to be corrupt and the transition to a democratic system is dubious.